 Poor old Auckland gets a bad rap.

+Unfortunately this is mainly from New Zealanders who didn’t grow up here.
 Or from people that haven’t spent much time in Auckland (or haven’t visited at all) that listen to New Zealanders who didn’t grow up here, and take their word for it.

 It’s a shame really.

 The Auckland region is surprising large and encompasses numerous beaches, mountain ranges, farmland, native bush, islands, volcanoes and two harbours.
 Almost 1.5 million people live in the ‘City of Sails’, which is just under a third of the population of New Zealand.

 The biggest population of Pacific Island peoples in the world live in Auckland, as well as thriving Asian communities.
 This cultural diversity has blessed the city with a fantastic, multi-cultural food scene.